Artisan-Lab/RULF/src/bootstrap/README.md

 in `build/<host>/stage0-incremental`.
 Note that we only use incremental compilation for the stage0 -> stage1 compilation -- this is because the stage1 compiler is changing, and we don't try to cache and reuse incremental artifacts across different versions of the compiler.
-For this reason, `--incremental` defaults to `--stage 1` (though you can manually select a higher stage, if you prefer).

 You can always drop the `--incremental` to build as normal (but you will still be using the local nightly as your bootstrap).